 At UFC 82, Coleman was inducted into the UFC Hall of Fame, making him the 5th inductee.
 Coleman announced that he was not retiring and would return to the octagon to fight Brock Lesnar on August 9th in Minneapolis at UFC 87.
 However, Coleman injured his knee while training, and was forced to pull out of the event.
 Heath Herring replaced Coleman for the fight.The main event of that card became a welterweight title fight between Georges St. Pierre and the contender Jon Fitch.

-On October 1, 2008, UFC announced a rematch against Mauricio "Shogun" Rua at 205 lbs at UFC 93 in Dublin, Ireland.
+On October 1, 2008, UFC announced a rematch for Coleman against Mauricio “Shogun” Rua at 205 lbs at UFC 93 in Dublin, Ireland to take place in 2009.
+Mark lost via TKO by punches.

-He appeared in the documentary The Smashing Machine: The Life and Times of Mark Kerr alongside fellow fighter Mark Kerr.
+Mark Coleman appeared in the documentary The Smashing Machine: The Life and Times of Mark Kerr alongside his fellow fighter Mark Kerr.